Caitlin Halderman

 Caitlin Halderman Chaniago (born 17 July 2000) is an Indonesian actress, singer and presenter.
-She made her acting debut as the female lead character in 2016 film, Ada Cinta Di SMA.
+She made her acting debut as the female lead character in the 2016 film, Ada Cinta Di SMA.
 Her name became widely known after playing, Love Letter for Starla in 2017.
 She is of Dutch descent.

 Early life

-Caitlin was born on 17 July 2000 in Jakarta, to Frank Halderman and Asmaini Aswad Chaniago.
+Caitlin was born on 17 July 2000 in Jakarta to Frank Halderman and Asmaini Aswad Chaniago.
 Her father is Dutch, while her mother is Minangkabau.
 She has a younger sister named Jade Helena Halderman Chaniago.

-Before started her career in the entertainment industry, she took part at the National Water Polo Championship to represent Jakarta in 2015.
+Before she started her career in the entertainment industry, she took part in the National Water Polo Championship to represent Jakarta in 2015.

 Career

 Caitlin made her acting debut in Patrick Effendy's musical-romance film Ada Cinta di SMA in 2016.
 She played the role of Ayla and acted together with CJR personnel at the time, Iqbaal Ramadhan, Alvaro Maldini, and Teuku Rizky Muhammad.
 She also contributed to the soundtrack of the film as a singer.
 She sang the song "Sampaikan Sayangku Untuknya" with Iqbaal.
 After that, she starred in a number of films, including The Guys (2017), a comedy-drama film directed by writer and comic Raditya Dika.

 Her name became widely known for her role as Starla, in a short film, which later became a theatrical film, Love Letter for Starla in 2017.